Updated: Apr 25

-The Vortex Razor HD birding binocular is the flagship binocular from Vortex.
-Optics are top-notch, the focus is smooth, balance is great.
-The differences between the optics in this list are minuscule, however, the warranties of the other two optics are outstanding.
+The Vortex Razor HD 8X42 birding binocular is the flagship binocular from Vortex.
+The optics are top-notch, the focus is smooth, balance is great.
+The differences between the optics in this list are minuscule.
+However, the warranties of the other two optics are outstanding.
 Though, Vortex has an above-average warranty.

-Maven is our favorite up and comer in the optics world.
-We field-tested the B1's, and they hold up against the top-tier binoculars.
+Maven is our favorite up-and-comer in the optics world.
+We field-tested the Maven B.1 10x42 binoculars, and they hold up against the top-tier binoculars.
 Could they beat them?
 Possibly.
 We would need the ability to use them for extended periods to make a final decision.
-The focus is buttery, low-light performance is phenomenal, and the balance was great for our hands.
+The focus is buttery, the low-light performance is phenomenal, and the balance was great for our hands.

 Swarovski is the premier name in birdwatching binoculars.
-The only reason this binocular is ahead of the Maven B.1's is brand recognition.
+Possibly, the only reason the Swarovski SLC 8x42 binocular is ahead of the Maven B.1's in this category is brand recognition.
 Swarovski has been around long enough that we know they will not disappear overnight.
 This pair is not even the flagship binocular for Swarovski.
 Want those?
 Move to the next category.

 Woo.
-You want a pair of these?
+Do you want a pair of these?
 Go you.
 If you go birding 24/7 and 7/52, these are for you.
 However, you could also fly to Colombia and bird for a month at this price point.
 The differences between these binoculars are negligible.

 How should I pick binoculars for birdwatching?

 The answer to this question comes down to your budget first, optics second, and the quality of the warranty service third.
-Generally speaking, the more you spend on a birding binocular, the higher quality the glass and warranty service are.
-However, no binocular is perfect.
-Simply put, choose the pair of binoculars for your birdwatching obsession that is most comfortable to you and your budget.
+Generally speaking, the more you spend on a birding binocular, the higher quality that the glass and warranty service are.
+However, no binoculars are perfect.
+Simply put, choose the pair of binoculars for your birding obsession that is most comfortable for you and your budget.